jaseknighter/krill/krill_study1.md

 tab.print(lfo_cs)
 tab.print(rev_return_level_cs)
 ```
-now, when we look at the `tab.print` outputs of these new variables, we see what we are looking for: both have the variables `minval` and `maxval`. so now we can put these min/max vals into their own variables and start working on the mapping:
+now, when we look at the `tab.print` outputs of these new variables, we see what we are looking for: both have the variables `minval` and `maxval`. as a result, we can now  put these min/max vals into their own variables and start working on the mapping:

 ```
 input_min = lfo_cs.minval